Skip to content Skip to main navigation Skip to footer

 Complaint Process

-The Sheriff or Undersheriff will review the complaint and assign it for investigation based on the nature of the complaint.
-Usually it is handled in one of three ways:
+The Sheriff or Undersheriff reviews every complaint and assigns it for investigation.
+Assignment depends on the nature of the complaint.
+BCSO handles complaints in one of three ways:

-• Assigns it to the division involved.
-The Division Commander will either conduct the investigation or delegate it to a qualified subordinate.
+• Division Review: The complaint goes to the division involved.
+The Division Commander conducts the investigation or delegates it to a qualified subordinate.

-The investigation into the complaint may include questioning the person filing the complaint, any witnesses, and the Sheriff’s Office member or members involved.
-Any relevant evidence will also be secured.
-Necessary investigative interviews will be mutually arranged at the convenience of the complainant and the investigator.
-It is our goal to complete complaint investigations within 30 days.
+Once assigned, the investigation may include questioning the complainant, any witnesses, and the involved Sheriff’s Office member or members.
+Additionally, investigators secure any relevant evidence.
+Finally, interviews are scheduled at the convenience of both the complainant and the investigator.
+The Sheriff’s Office aims to complete all complaint investigations within 30 days.

 What Happens After the Investigation?

-• Exonerated: Actions of the Deputy were within the guidelines of Sheriff’s Office policy.
+• Exonerated: The Deputy’s actions were within Sheriff’s Office policy.

-• Insufficient Evidence: There was not enough evidence to prove or disprove the allegation(s).
+• Insufficient Evidence: There was not enough evidence to confirm or disprove the allegation.

-• Sustained: Deputy was found to be in violation of the Sheriff’s Office policy or procedure.
+• Sustained: The Deputy violated Sheriff’s Office policy or procedure.

-The investigation report and recommended finding is forwarded to the Sheriff for final action.
-Both the Sheriff’s Office member and the person complaining are notified of the results of the investigation.
+The investigator forwards the report and recommended finding to the Sheriff for final action.
+Afterward, both the complainant and the involved Sheriff’s Office member are notified of the outcome.

 Back to top